lrsmello/lrsmello/README.md

 - MLOps Pipelines and Cloud-based Machine Learning (GCP, Azure)
 - Graph Database

-Currently working as [Senior data Scientist] at [Bradesco Bank], leading initiatives in Generative AI and large-scale predictive modeling.
+Currently working as Senior data Scientist at Bradesco Bank, leading initiatives in Generative AI and large-scale predictive modeling.
-Also Working as Co-Founder/ CTO at [HappyKids.ai],a non-profit company focussing on the mental health and well-being of children and young people.
+Also Working as Co-Founder/ CTO at HappyKids.ai,a non-profit company focussing on the mental health and well-being of children and young people.

 ---